Anthony D. Hodges v. Gulf South Scaffolding — Product Liability/Construction Accident

 Bay County Case #03-3106

 The Port hired Hayward Baker to rehabilitate the Port bulkhead as part of an overall Port renovation and dredging/ deepening project.
 Hayward Baker was using a jet grout system to strengthen the bulkhead and seawall of the Port.
-Unfortunately, near completion of the project, the bulkhead blew out and gave way resulting in the need for two million dollars in repairs.
+Unfortunately, near completion of the project, the bulkhead blew out and gave way resulting in the need for $2 million in repairs.
 Hayward Baker sued the Port claiming it had performed extensive extra work under the contract.
 The Port counter-claimed and sued for damages it claimed were caused by Hayward Baker failing to shut down work after the blow-out became evident.
 The case settled after litigation with the Design Engineers and the Supervising Engineers.
-The Port did not pay out of pocket for any of the settlement monies, and was able to re-coup a portion of the repair costs after the litigation.
+The Port did not pay out of pocket for any of the settlement monies, and was able to recoup a portion of the repair costs after the litigation.

 Atkins Engineering adv.
 Bay County — Construction/Engineering Malpractice

 NW Florida Airport and Phoenix Construction